genricoloni/rust_roadmap/readme.md

 **Topics**:

-- More pattern matching with `match` (especially on slices and references).
+- Lifetime: introduction and motivation.
-- Combining ownership rules with pattern matching.
+- Lifetime elision rules.

 **Goals**:

-- Become comfortable matching different data structures and references.
+- Understand why references have to be valid for a certain lifetime.
-- Incorporate safe borrowing while destructuring values.
+- Use lifetime annotations to specify the relationship between references.

 ### Week 2 - Day 5